Loading...

 Sector Overview: Size, Workforce, and Regulation

 The sector splits between two systems.
 Public teaching hospitals — Korle Bu in Accra, Komfo Anokye in Kumasi, and a handful of regional hospitals — handle general dermatology under the Ghana Health Service.
-The private sector is growing faster, led by clinic chains like Rabito Clinic (19 branches nationwide), multi-specialty hospitals like Nyaho Medical Centre, and smaller independent practices.
+The private sector is growing faster, led by clinic chains like Rabito Clinic (one of Ghana’s best-known private dermatology providers, with branches across multiple cities), multi-specialty hospitals like Nyaho Medical Centre, and smaller independent practices.

 Regulatory Bodies You Need to Know